-Highlighting key information in color can reduce search times and errors by as much as 80%- Reducing (RFIs) Request for information which in return can save thousands on wasted reprints & material.
+Highlighting critical information in color can reduce search times and errors by as much as 80%- Reducing (RFIs) Requests for information can save thousands on wasted reprints & material.

-A Stronger bid equalss more wins! – Studies show that as 65% more information is retained when presented in color versus monochrome!
+A Stronger bid equals more wins! – Studies show that 65% more information is retained when presented in color versus monochrome!